 Ngama Hills and the Eastern Plains

-Accounting for about half of Mara Mara National Reserve, the eastern sector of Masai Mara is the closest to Nairobi and the most visited.
+Accounting for about half of The Masai Mara, the eastern sector is the closest to Nairobi and the most visited.
 Dozens of campsites and lodges are set within its boundaries or lie immediately outside them.
 The most prominent geographical landmark, the quartzite Ngama Hills, tower above the main Sekenani Entrance Gate and are visible from all corners.
 The smaller Ol Opelagonya and Ololoitikoshi hills both lie in the far southeast towards Ololaimutiek Gate.
 The rock-strewn grassland of these hills does not support the wildlife volumes associated with the plains below, but its dense thicket patches are a favored haunt of the reserve’s last few dozen remaining black rhino, while the margins harbor buffalo, dik-dik, and impala.

 The flatter plains that run from the base of the Ngama Hills to the banks of the Mara river from the classic East African landscape of short grassland interspersed with a parsimonious scattering of acacia and other trees.
 The main roads through this part of the reserve are somewhat rutted and the relatively heavy traffic seems to be a deterrent to wildlife, so it is generally more productive to stick to the maze of regularly intersecting tracks that run between them.
 Lion and cheetah are common in this area, along with topi, gazelle, eland, ostrich, and kori bustard.
 The park supports a much higher elephant density than expected in such open terrain.